GabIsAwesome/accountfile-generator/README.md

 - [x] Mii Name
 - [x] Uuid
 - [x] Password Hash Cache
-# How do I use this on an account.dat file?
+# FAQ - How do I use this on an account.dat file?
 This tool generates the values on account.dat that you mostly need to connect online with Pretendo Network.
 These include the password hash, principal ID, mii data and mii name.
 You can generate the values using the Calculator and the pass-hash files.
 The pass-hash does not send your password ANYWHERE.
 After you got the values, you can just copy & paste them on the base account.dat that's in this repo.
 Note: this has been only tested with the Cemu emulator.
 I am not sure if it works on a real Wii U console.
+# FAQ - Does it work with apps like Miiverse?
+No. Cemu won't be able to generate a valid ParamPack request header because the account.dat file is missing the "TransferableIdBase", "UtcOffset" and "TimeZoneId" parameters.
+I still didn't find out how these values are determined by the Wii U OS, but the values this repo aims to generate should be more than enough for you to play games online and mostly connect to the friends list.